 The thought of termites can strike fear into the heart of any homeowner.
 These damaging insects remain mostly invisible but can cause thousands of dollars in damage to your home.
 Knowing the early warning signs of termite damage can help catch the infestation early and prevent further damage.
 What are the warning signs that termites may be infecting your home?
 Read our list to learn how to spot these pests.

 Has your home suffered termite damage?
-Call Our team at Northshore Renovations in Madisonville LA.
+Call Our team at Northshore Renovations and Contracting in Madisonville LA.
 Visit our website to learn more about our termite repair services.

 1. You find tiny, white, ant-like insects in your home